-of housing types capable of accommodating different Maintain and provide within the community a variety age groups, household types, and income levels.

-- Retain the traditional role and function of Bowness as a low density family-oriented community with its many associated amenities and services. - Support a low density residential, conservation and infill policy.
-The intent is to maintain stability in the community and to protect the existing residential character and quality of the neighbourhood.
-5 the subject lot has a minimum frontage of 10.7 metres; and the majority of the lots on the block face,
+- of housing types capable of accommodating different Maintain and provide within the community a variety - 2.
+Support a low density residential, conservation and infill policy.
+The intent is to maintain stability in the community and to protect the existing residential